TheRealCodeBeard/ServerlessTwitterBot/STEP5.md

 1. Your audience on Twitter.
 Is your bot going to be so interesting that people want to see it's tweet more than once an hour?

 2. Cost.
-If you are calling your Function on a consumption plan, how much are you going to spend calling it once every 30 seconds?
+If you are calling your Logic App and Function on a consumption plan, how much are you going to spend calling it once every 30 seconds?
 Best to slow it down.
 We can always trigger the Logic App manually to test it.

-## Call your Function
+## Integrate and call your Function

 Click the '+ New step' button and search for an HTTP step.